eoscostarica/guide.eoscostarica.io/docs/engineering-culture.md

 ### Peer Code-Reviews

-Peer code reviews are core to our development process, we believe it is one of the best ways to improve quality and spread knowledge.
+Pair programming and peer code reviews are core to our development process, we believe it is one of the best ways to improve quality and spread knowledge.
 We follow Github Flow for developing all applications.

 ### Continuous Integration